Cluster algebras and snake modules: Introduction

 The procedure of proving that prime snake modules of type $A_n$ (respectively, $B_n$) correspond to some cluster variables in $\mathscr{A}$ (respectively, $\mathscr{A}'$) is as follows.
 For a prime snake module $L(S)$ with highest $l$-weight monomial $S$, we define a set (Section \ref{Fundamental segments and distinguished factors})

 where every $M_i$ is the highest weight monomial of a minimal affinization or a certain simple $U_q \widehat{\mathfrak{g}}$-module.
-We construct a mutation sequence $\text{Seq}_1, \text{Seq}_2, \ldots, \text{Seq}_q$ for $L(S)$ (Section \ref{mutation sequences for snake modules}), where $\text{Seq}_i$ is the mutation sequence for the simple $U_q \widehat{\mathfrak{g}}$-module $L(M_i)$ with highest $l$-weight monomial $M_i$.
+We construct a mutation sequence $\text{Seq}_1, \text{Seq}_2, \ldots, \text{Seq}_q$ for $L(S)$ (Section \ref{mutation sequences for prime snake modules}), where $\text{Seq}_i$ is the mutation sequence for the simple $U_q \widehat{\mathfrak{g}}$-module $L(M_i)$ with highest $l$-weight monomial $M_i$.
 Therefore, prime snake modules of type $A_n$ (respectively, $B_n$) correspond to some cluster variables in $\mathscr{A}$ (respectively, $\mathscr{A}'$).

-When $M_i$ is the highest weight monomial of a minimal affinization, the mutation sequence $\text{Seq}_i$ is similar to the mutation sequence for a minimal affinization in \cite{ZDLL15}.
-We use the idea of the sequence for a minimal affinization in \cite{ZDLL15}.
-The mutation sequences for minimal affinizations introduced in this paper is more convenient since the sequences produce all minimal affinizations of type $A_n$ (respectively, $B_n$) in the same cluster algebra (in \cite{ZDLL15}, half of the minimal affinizations of type $A_n$ (respectively, $B_n$) are in a cluster algebra $\mathscr{A}$ and the other half of the minimal affinizations of type $A_n$ (respectively, $B_n$) are in $\widetilde{\mathscr{A}}$ which is dual to $\mathscr{A}$).
+When $M_i$ is the highest weight monomial of a minimal affinization, the mutation sequence $\text{Seq}_i$ is similar to the mutation sequence for a minimal affinization in \cite{ZDLL16}.
+A minimal affinization is a $U_q \widehat{\mathfrak{g}}$-module with a highest weight of the form (see Section \ref{New notation of snake modules}):